ahmedbellaaj10/codex/README.md

 ---

 ## Author and Contributors
 Judge0 IDE was created by [Herman Zvonimir Došilović](https://github.com/hermanzdosilovic).
-This AI-enhanced version was developed by **[Your Name]**, building on top of the original IDE to provide AI-driven coding assistance.
+This AI-enhanced version was developed by **Ahmed Belaaj**, building on top of the original IDE to provide AI-driven coding assistance.

-Thanks a lot to all [contributors](https://github.com/judge0/ide/graphs/contributors) for their contributions to this project.

 ---